NHLI-Respiratory-Epi/SNOMED-CT-codelists/README.md

 ## Example *Stata* code

-This example code is for CPRD Aurum, however the code could be applied to any database using SNOMED CT codes if the `medcodeid` variable is replaced with the SNOMED CT Description ID variable.
+This example code is for *CPRD Aurum*, however the code could be applied to any database using SNOMED CT codes if the `medcodeid` variable is replaced with the SNOMED CT Description ID variable.
 ```stata
 clear all
 set more off